PowerDNS/pdns/docs/settings.rst

 Do out of zone additional processing.
 This means that if a malicious user adds a '.com' zone to your server, it is not used for other domains and will not contaminate answers.
-Do not enable this setting if you run a public DNS service with untrusted users.
+Do not disable this setting if you run a public DNS service with untrusted users.

 The docs had previously indicated that the default was "no", but the